nodejitsu/prenup/README.md

 ## VowsJS

 Vows is a popular behavior driven development framework for Node.js.
-Vows was built from the ground up to test asynchronous code.
+[Vows][3] was built from the ground up to test asynchronous code.
 It executes your tests in parallel when it makes sense, and sequentially when there are dependencies.

-Instead of crafting your VowsJS code from hand (using JavaScript), Nuptials allows you to auto-generate Vows stubs.
+Instead of crafting your [Vows][3] code from hand (using JavaScript), Nuptials allows you to auto-generate Vows stubs.

-For further information about VowsJS, please visit it's repository here.
+For further information about [Vows][3], please visit it's repository here.

 ## Kyuri

-Kyuri comes pre-bundled with Nuptials.
-Kyuri is the language used to describe your Features and Scenarios.
-Kyuri is a dialect of Gherkin, a well establish BDD language made popular by the Cucumber framework.
+[Kyuri][1] comes pre-bundled with Nuptials.
+[Kyuri][1] is the language used to describe your Features and Scenarios.
+[Kyuri][1] is a dialect of Gherkin, a well establish BDD language made popular by the Cucumber framework.

-For further information about Kyuri, please visit it's repository here.
+For further information about [Kyuri][1], please visit it's repository here.

 ## Authors